komed3/fastdict/README.md

 ### Instantiate

-- `new HashTable( options? )`
+- `new Dict( options? )`
-  Creates a new `HashTable` instance with optional configuration.
+  Creates a new `Dict` instance with optional configuration.

 ### Storage & Retrieval

 - `set< T >( key: string, entry: T, update: boolean = true ) : boolean`
   Stores an entry.
-If the table is full and `fifo` is enabled, the oldest entry is removed.
-Returns `false` if `update` is false and key exists, or if table is full and FIFO is disabled.
+If the dict is full and `fifo` is enabled, the oldest entry is removed.
+Returns `false` if `update` is false and key exists, or if dict is full and FIFO is disabled.
 - `get< T >( key: string ) : T | undefined`
   Retrieves the entry associated with the given key.
 - `has( key: string ) : boolean`
-  Returns `true` if the key exists in the table.
+  Returns `true` if the key exists in the dict.
 - `delete( key: string ) : boolean`
-  Removes an entry from the table.
+  Removes an entry from the dict.
 Returns `true` if deleted.
 - `clear() : void`
-  Clears all entries from the table.
+  Clears all entries from the dict.
 - `size() : number`
   Returns the current number of entries.